5/10/2022

 Luke Davis

 All right, makes sense.
-On M&A, another tuck-in post-quarter, I was wondering if you can give us some details on what sort of opportunities you're seeing in the market and where valuations are sitting now, kind of how they've moved, and maybe just break that down a little bit between Canada and the U.S. if we could.
+On M&A, another tuck-in post-quarter, just wondering if you can give us some details on kind of what sort of opportunities you're seeing in the market and where valuations are sitting now, kind of how they've moved, and maybe just break that down a little bit between Canada and the U.S. if we could.

 speaker

 Sure.
-Maybe touching on the tuck-in acquisition, just briefly first, that was $15.5 million in the Midland Basin.
-Key operators there, two in the public with Pioneer and Surge, two on the private with Endeavour and, I'm sorry, Pioneer and SM and then a private Endeavour and Surge.
-And on that transaction, it was about high teams on both the IRR as well as on a cash flow, near-term cash flow yield basis, using strip prices back in early March timeframe.
+Maybe touching on the tuck-in acquisition just briefly first, that was $15.5 million in the Midland Basin.
+You know, key operators there, two in the public with Pioneer and Surge, two on the private with Endeavor and – I'm sorry, Pioneer and SM and then a private Endeavor and Surge.
+And it's – on that transaction, it was about, you know, high teens on both the IRR as well as on a cash flow, near-term cash flow yield basis using strip prices back in early March timeframe.
 So that kind of gives you a bit of a direction in terms of where we're seeing the acquisition prices stacking up.
-In terms of activity, just to give some numbers on what opportunities came across our desk in both the U.S. and Canada this quarter, we had about $2.5 billion of opportunities that came across our desk across 30 deals.
-About 80% of that was U.S., 20% Canada.
-In terms of what we actually evaluated that fit our acquisition criteria, that was about 15 transactions, so we sort of eliminated half right away with just over $2 billion of opportunities.
+In terms of activity, just to give some numbers on what opportunities came across our desk in both US and Canada this quarter, we had about $2.5 billion of opportunities that came across our desk across 30 deals.
+About 80% of that was US, 20% Canada.
+In terms of what we actually evaluated that fit our acquisition criteria, that was about 15 transactions, so we sort of eliminated half right away.
+It was just over two billion of opportunities.
 In terms of what we actually bid on, it was a much smaller number from that 15 that we actually evaluated.
-We bid on three opportunities and we're successful on the one top-camp deal.
+We bid on three opportunities and were successful on the one tuck-in deal.
 In terms of forward expectations, there's a lot of opportunities that continue to be in the market, in particular on the U.S. side.
-This high-continued, constructive commodity pricing has really brought forward a number of sellers all across the side spectrum, to be honest.
+This high continued constructive commodity pricing has really brought forward a number of sellers all across the side spectrum, to be honest.

 speaker